juliasilge/tidytext/README.md

 #> # … with 725,045 more rows
 ```

-This function uses the [tokenizers package](https://github.com/lmullen/tokenizers) to separate each line into words.
+This function uses the [tokenizers](https://docs.ropensci.org/tokenizers/) package to separate each line into words.
 The default tokenizing is for words, but other options include characters, n-grams, sentences, lines, paragraphs, or separation around a regex pattern.

-Now that the data is in one-word-per-row format, we can manipulate it with tidy tools like dplyr.
-We can remove stop words (available via the function `get_stopwords()`) with an `anti_join`.
+Now that the data is in a one-word-per-row format, we can manipulate it with tidy tools like dplyr.
+We can remove stop words (available via the function `get_stopwords()`) with an `anti_join()`.

 ```r